a-sync/ocap-stats/SETUP.md

 ### Required permissions
-You need to make sure that PHP has sufficient permissions to access the _application/cache_ folder.
+You need to make sure that PHP has sufficient permissions to access the _application/cache_ and  _application/logs_ folder.

 Set the owner to `nobody` (web service user):
 ```
-sudo chown -R nobody application/cache
+sudo chown -R nobody application/cache application/logs
 ```
 or allow RWX for everyone:
 ```
-sudo chmod 0777 -R application/cache
+sudo chmod 0777 -R application/cache application/logs
 ```